What this document is for

 - how long we use your information for

-- your rights under the General Data Protection Regulation (the GDPR) and
+- your rights under the GDPR and the DPA

 - how to exercise them